kyma-incubator/compass/docs/architecture/mp-components.md

 Director component exposes GraphQL API that can be accessed through the Gateway component.
 It contains all business logic required to handle Applications and Runtimes registration as well as health checks.
 It also requests Application [Webhook API](/docs/terminology.md#Application-Webhook-API) for credentials.
 This component has access to storage.

-### UI
+### Cockpit

-UI component calls Management Plane APIs.
-This component is interchangeable.
+Cockpit component calls Management Plane APIs (in particular Compass and Runtime Provisioner APIs).

-### Service Mesh

-Service Mesh component serves as an infrastructure layer allowing communication between services.
 This component is interchangeable.

 ### Runtime Provisioner